Hello, busy wonder woman! š

 Along with the eternal questions – what will I make, do I have all the ingredients, would the kids like to eat it, how long does it take to prepare it (aka will I have any time left in a day to do something else?)?…

-So what to do make it (at least a little bit) easier?
+So what to do to make it (at least a little bit) easier?

 A quick fact – not many persons are planning meals in my surroundings (if any, that is).